Seat for Paulo

 Inspired by and a homage to Paulo Freire, Seat for Paulo is my visual expression of gratitude for Freire’s work as a visionary theorist of social, psychological, and spiritual liberation.
 It is also simply an object for appreciating the manifold nature of human beings perceptual abilities via the mashup of historical epochs.

 In his 1970 text Pedagogy of the Oppressed, writer and theorist Paulo Freire advocates for what he calls a “problem-posing education” which is in direct contrast to traditional methods of rote pedagogical approaches.
 Unlike the systematic and methodological rote processes, “Problem-posing education affirms men and women as beings in the process of becoming—as unfinished, uncompleted beings in and with a likewise reality”.
 Freire goes on to say:

 The unfinished character of human beings and the transformational character of reality necessitate that education be an ongoing activity…Education is thus remade in the praxis.
 In order to be, it must become.
 Its “duration” is found in the interplay off the opposites permanence and change.

-Considering the timeless beauty of Poul Jensen’s Selig Z Chair as a symbol of permanence (modernist embrace of absolutes) and the painted blue painters tape as representing an aesthetic of change/impermanence (postmodernist rebuke of absolutes), I aim to capture Freire’s sentiments of being.
-As an object for sitting in contemplation Seat for Paulo will hopefully instigate first a visceral and sensorial inquiry of literal security (will this chair support me?), and secondly, a reflection on how these emotions are transposed to larger sociopolitical inquiries via design (can design engender critical discourse while simultaneously satisfying a basic need?)
+Considering the timeless beauty of Poul Jensen’s Selig Z Chair as a symbol of permanence (modernity’s embrace of absolutes) and the painted blue painters tape as representing an aesthetic of change/impermanence (postmodernity’s rebuke of absolutes), I aim to capture Freire’s sentiments of being.
+As an object for sitting in contemplation Seat for Paulo will hopefully instigate first a visceral and sensorial inquiry of literal security versus precariousness (will this chair support me?), and secondly, a reflection on how these emotions are transposed to larger sociopolitical inquiries via design (can design engender critical discourse while simultaneously satisfying a basic need?)